fncbook/fnc/chapter2/efficiency.md

 Line 17 above divides each element of the vector `Aₖ[k:n,k]` by a scalar.
 Hence the number of flops equals the length of the vector, which is $n-k+1$.

 Line 18 has an outer product followed by a matrix subtraction.
-The definition {eq}`def-outerprod` of the outer product makes it clear that that computation takes one flop (multiplication) per element of the result, which here results in $(n-k+1)^2$ flops.
+The definition @def-outerprod of the outer product makes it clear that that computation takes one flop (multiplication) per element of the result, which here results in $(n-k+1)^2$ flops.
 The number of subtractions is identical.

 Altogether the factorization takes